Tania has been a lifelong resident in Bankstown and continues to live in the Bankstown community with her husband Alex and three young children.

 Tania was elected to Parliament as the State Member for Bankstown in 2011 and is committed to ensuring that Bankstown receives a fair share of resources at the State level, including upgraded road and rail infrastructure, more frequent, reliable and accessible public transport services, and improved access to critical services such as quality healthcare, education and housing.

-Tania is currently the NSW Opposition’s Shadow Minister for Planning, Housing and Family and Community Services.
+Tania has previously served as the NSW Opposition’s Shadow Minister for Planning, Housing and Family and Community Services.

 Tania is also a member of the parliamentary ICAC Committee, having previous been a member of the Legislation Review Committee, Transport and Infrastructure Committee, and the Select Committee on the Motor Vehicle Repair Industry.